apache/flink/docs/ops/cli.zh.md

   "stop" action options:
      -d,--drain                           Send MAX_WATERMARK before taking the
                                           savepoint and stopping the pipelne.
-     -s,--withSavepoint <withSavepoint>   Path to the savepoint (for example hdfs:///flink/savepoint-1537).
+     -p,--savepointPath <savepointPath>   Path to the savepoint (for example hdfs:///flink/savepoint-1537).
 If no
                                           directory is specified, the configured
                                           default will be used